Cody-Nicholson96/Data_Science/Intro_To_Hadoop_And_MapReduce/HDFS_And_MapReduce/namenode.md

-#NameNode
+# NameNode

 The NameNode holds metadata that keeps track of where all the blocks of your datafiles are stored in the cluster

-If the NameNode is lost, all the information on the cluster becomes inaccesible
+If the NameNode is lost, all the information on the cluster becomes inaccessible

 -